programmerq/letsalltrydocker/README.md

 ####kill

     $ docker kill datesleep

-    # like stop, but jumps straight to SIGKILL or whatever signal you specify with -s
+This is like stop, but jumps straight to `SIGKILL` or whatever signal you specify with `-s`

 ####removing all containers